juangamella/ges/README.md

 ```bash
 pip install ges
 ```
-The code has been thoroughly tested via unit testing and its output compared against that of the R package [`pcalg`] for thousands of random graphs
-(note that there are additional dependencies to run the [tests](#tests)).
+The code has been thoroughly tested, through multilayer unit tests and by comparing its output to the existing GES implementation in the R package [`pcalg`] for thousands of random graphs.
+There are, however are additional dependencies to run the [tests](#tests)).

 ## When you should use this implementation